Explosion at Ariana Grande concert: What we know and what we don’t know

 If it is terrorism, it would be the it would be the deadliest attack in Britain by militants since the suicide bombings on London’s transportation system in July 2005.

-In March, a British-born convert ploughed a car into pedestrians on London’s Westminster Bridge, killing four people, before stabbing to death a police officer who was on the grounds of parliament.
+In March, a Briton ploughed a car into pedestrians on London’s Westminster Bridge, killing four people, before stabbing to death a police officer who was on the grounds of Parliament.
 The man was shot to dead at the scene.

 British counter-terrorism police said they are making on average an arrest a day in connection with suspected terrorism, as well.